3rd Trimester

 • Antibodies from your immune system provide protection for early months

-• Baby "practises" breathing, sucking, and swallowing
+• Baby practises breathing, sucking, and swallowing

 • Most vernix has been shed, though some may remain in skin folds